 Subscribe so you don’t miss out!

 The so-called third "generation" of the Internet appears to be closer than we think it is, and it promises to decentralize content regulation, enable new AI processes, welcome the metaverse, and accept digital currencies as its primary payment method.
 Web 3, or Web 3.0 is a term you've probably already come across if you’re an Internet veteran.
 It refers to the internet's next generation, which encourages decentralized protocols and strives to lessen our reliance on giant digital companies like Youtube, Netflix, and Amazon.
 But what exactly is it, and how is it changing how we interact with the internet and our applications?

 What is Web 3.0?

-In order to fully grasp why and how technological advancements have an impact on the way we experience (web) apps, we need to start with the basics.
-So, what is web 3.0 actually?
+To fully grasp why and how technological advancements have an impact on the way we experience (web) apps, we need to start with the basics.
+So, what is Web 3.0?
 And where does it come from?

 Web 3.0 is one of the most recent Internet technologies, combining machine learning, artificial intelligence, and blockchain to enable real-time human communication.
 Web 3.0 will allow individuals to not only own and control their data but also to get reimbursed for their online time.